galtproject/galtproject-docs/docs/applications/new-property.md

 Available actions:

-* #lock() - an oracle with a corresponding role could lock the application
+* #lock() - an oracle with a corresponding role can lock the application

 #### LOCKED (2)